zouyajing/PhD_document_for_navlab/Qualysis.md

 * how to show the body info;

-  Select Vie->Data info 1.
+  Select View->Data info 1.
 You will automatically see the ball locations.

   Right click and select 6-Dof, then you will see the body info.